-3.3.5 Notification of Emergency to It is the responsibility of a DEM to notify the other partner municipal DEMs of the following: Other Partnering Municipalities When a DEM is made aware of an emergency having a significant impact on their municipality; and When a DEM is made aware of an emergency that they are dealing with that has the potential to impact other partner municipalities 3.3.6 Notification of Elected Officials It is the DEM's responsibility to ensure that their respective Chief Administration Officer (CAO) or designate and/or Mayor are notified of a situation, whereby the following criteria apply: If an emergency requires the Municipal ECC to be activated.
-If an emergency requires the use of the Alberta Emergency Alert system.
-If the potential of a State of Local Emergency is determined, the CAO will notify the Municipal Emergency Advisory Committee (EAC) to attend a DEM led briefing If the emergency requires the Regional ECC to be activated 3.3.7 Establishing the ECC Setup of Emergency Coordination Centre LUU Whether the Municipal or Regional ECC is activated, it is the first person on site who begins to set up the ECC.
+3.3.5 Notification of Emergency to Other Partnering Municipalities

+It is the responsibility of a DEM to notify the other partner municipal DEMs of the following:

+- When a DEM is made aware of an emergency having a significant impact on their municipality; and - When a DEM is made aware of an emergency that they are dealing with that has the potential to impact other partner municipalities

+3.3.6 Notification of Elected Officials

+It is the DEM's responsibility to ensure that their respective Chief Administration Officer (CAO) or designate and/or Mayor are notified of a situation, whereby the following criteria apply:

+- If an emergency requires the Municipal ECC to be activated. - If an emergency requires the use of the Alberta Emergency Alert system. - If the potential of a State of Local Emergency is determined, the CAO will notify the Municipal Emergency Advisory Committee (EAC) to attend a DEM led briefing - If the emergency requires the Regional ECC to be activated

+3.3.7 Establishing the ECC

+Setup of Emergency Coordination Centre

+Whether the Municipal or Regional ECC is activated, it is the ECC Director who is responsible for the setup of the Emergency Coordination Centre.

 Appendix 2 contains the information on the layout and Emergency Coordination Centre Set-up Checklist for each ECC.

+Situational Awareness

-Situational Awareness All personnel arriving at an Emergency Coordination Centre may contribute to the gathering of Situational Reports, Mapping, Social Media, Photos/Video, etc. It is important to be aware of the importance of gathering quality, verifiable, and accurate information.
-Consider the following aspects of information related to the emergency: Information Analysis: Who is the information coming from and is it verified or unverified?
-Does this information need to be acted on immediately?
-Is there something missing from, or questionable with, the information?
+All personnel arriving at an Emergency Coordination Centre may contribute to the gathering of Situational Reports, Mapping, Social Media, Photos/Video, etc. It is important to be aware of the importance of gathering quality, verifiable, and accurate information.
+Consider the following aspects of information related to the emergency:

+Information Analysis:

+- Who is the information coming from and is it verified or unverified? - Does this information need to be acted on immediately? - Is there something missing from, or questionable with, the information? - How and where should the information be recorded?

-- How and where should the information be recorded? - What information should be displayed for all Emergency Coordination Centre personnel?
+What information should be displayed for all Emergency Coordination Centre personnel?